Colosseum – Flavian Amphitheater – Rome

 The most popular events taking place in the Flavian Amphitheater included gladiator’s fights, mock battles (including naval ones, called naumachiae), capital executions, and animal fights, as well as less sanguinary spectacles such as theatrical performances, circus shows, and sports games.

-To the best of our knowledge, the last shows took place in the Colosseum in 523 AD, though the structure could had been sporadically used for some time.
+To the best of our knowledge, the last shows took place in the Colosseum in 523 AD, though the structure could have been sporadically used for some time.

 For example, this is what king Theodoric the Great wrote in 523 to Flavius Anicius Maximus, consul of Rome, about the Amphitheater Flavius and its games, granting the last known permission to host a fight show (in this case between men an animals) in the Colosseum while at the same time regretting about such use.